Pranav9594/CampHub/README.md

 ### Storage

-Uploaded academic files can be stored in a Supabase Storage bucket.

-This allows files to be managed independently from the Flask application's local filesystem.
+Academic files can be stored in a Supabase Storage bucket, allowing files to be managed in the cloud rather than relying only on local storage.

-## 🔍 File Management
+## 📂 File Management

 Users can:

-1. Upload files
+1. Upload academic files
 2. Select semester, subject, and category
-3. Search uploaded files
+3. Search files
 4. View file information
 5. Download files
 6. Delete files

 ## 📊 Dashboard

-The dashboard provides a simple overview of stored academic materials using responsive cards and file metadata.

-The interface is designed to make it easy for students to quickly find and manage their study materials.
+CampHub provides a responsive dashboard with organized file cards and metadata, making it easier for students to quickly find and manage their academic resources.

 ## 🔐 Security

-The application should keep sensitive configuration values outside the source code.

-Example:
+Sensitive configuration values should never be hard-coded into the application.

+Use environment variables:

 ```env
 SUPABASE_URL=your_supabase_url
 SUPABASE_KEY=your_supabase_key
 ```

-Do not upload `.env` files or private API keys to GitHub.

-For production, configure appropriate **Supabase Row Level Security (RLS)** and Storage policies.
+For production deployments, configure appropriate **Supabase Row Level Security (RLS)** and Storage policies.

 ## 🔮 Future Improvements